 - Students are required to live on-campus unless a request to reside off-campus has been approved in writing by the Housing Office.
-The number of students who are allowed to reside off-campus and commute is limited by Westmont's Conditional Use Permit with the county of Santa Barbara.
+The number of students who are allowed to reside off-campus and commute is limited by Westmont's Conditional Use Permit with Santa Barbara County.
 For more information, see Requirements for Commuters.

 - Living in residence offers many benefits and opportunities.
 It is a natural way for students to meet others and be actively involved in campus life.
-More importantly, we believe the residential learning environment and living in community are pivotal experiences in a Westmont education.
+Moreover, the residential learning environment and living in community are pivotal experiences in a Westmont education.
 For more information, see Residence Life.

 If you are a new student with any special or confidential circumstances, or questions regarding your housing plans, contact David King, Housing Director.

-On-campus residents are required to have a meal plan, and all first-year residents are required to have the Standard plan during the fall semester.
+On-campus residents are required to have a meal plan, and all first-year residents are required to have the Standard plan during the Fall semester.
+First-years may request a smaller plan for the Spring semester.
 Upper class students are assigned the Standard plan unless one of the smaller plans is requested in writing to Housing (firstname.lastname@example.org).
 See Meal Plans for more information.